 Joshua Clayton, South Dakota state epidemiologist, said South Dakota has one of the highest incidents of neuroinvasive disease, which in extreme cases can be fatal.

-Both the CDC and Van Balen warn that people over age 60 are at a higher risk for more severe cases of West Nile virus.
+Both the CDC and Dr. Van Balen warn that people over age 60 are at a higher risk for more severe cases of West Nile virus.
 Those with some other medical conditions are more prone to becoming severely ill:

 - Kidney disease